Orthodox wound management

 Two days later there is marked improvement.
 Note the dry surface over the yellow granulation areas where re-epithelialisation has already sealed the wound surface.
 The depressed areas have now filled in‚ the grafted skin is looking homogeneous and healthy and has blended seamlessly with the surrounding normal skin. (arrows) The dressing was easily removed with no adherence to the wound surface.

-This series of photographs clearly shows tissue revitalisation and acceleration of the surface wound healing process, most likely via growth factor activation.
+This series of photographs clearly shows tissue revitalisation and acceleration of the surface wound healing process.

-To summarise, wheatgrass extract is a highly effective, safe and economical wound-healing facilitator.
-It promotes:-
+In summary, wheatgrass extract is an effective, safe and economical wound-healing facilitator promoting:-

 - Rapid healing.